 Digital Security, Privacy, and Safety

-At this age, many of our students have been exposed to technology through toys and devices like their parents' phones or iPads.
-This is a great age to start introducing the elements of digital citizenship through stories, videos, class discussions and real life examples. |
+This is a great age to start introducing the elements of digital citizenship through stories, videos, class discussions and real life examples.

 Grade 2 and 3 students are increasingly being exposed to technology, both at school and at home.
 They are excited for new challenges and opportunities but still need guidance, as their true understanding of potential problems and dangers is low.